 What we don’t: Plastic construction.

 For those willing to consider non-native glass, there are a few other wide-angle zooms to consider below.
 Sigma’s 10-20mm f/3.5 and Tokina’s 11-16mm f/2.8 are faster but also softer and more expensive.
-And Canon’s 10-22mm f/3.5-5.6 wins out in terms of image quality but is too pricey for our tastes at around $600.
+And Canon’s 10-22mm f/3.5-5.6 wins out in terms of image quality but is $150 more.
 For these reasons, the Canon 10-18mm is our top choice in the wide-angle category and a really fun lens overall.

 See the Canon 10-18mm f/4.5-5.6 IS STM